yukio326/Reconstructor-NMT/README.md

 ### 2. Experimental Settings
 You have to write experimental settings in the configration file.
 You can see the sample configration file [sample\_reconstructor.config](https://github.com/yukio326/Reconstructor-NMT/blob/master/sample/sample_reconstructor.config).
-Reconstructor-NMT need NMT model pre-trained by [nmt-chainer](https://github.com/yukio326/nmt-chainer).
+Reconstructor-NMT needs NMT model pre-trained by [nmt-chainer](https://github.com/yukio326/nmt-chainer).

 - **model** : Model name.